 Hippocampal sclerosis (left), normal hippocampus (right).
 The hippocampus is a convoluted structure in the medial temporal lobe.

 Hippocampal sclerosis (HS) or Ammon's horn sclerosis consists of loss of neurons in the dentate nucleus and the pyramidal layer of the hippocampus with variable gliosis.
-Four patterns of HS are recognized, the most common one involving the CA4 (end folium) and CA1 sectors of the hippocampus with variable gliosis.
+Four patterns of HS are recognized, the most common one involving the CA4 (end folium) and CA1 (Sommer sector) subfields of the pyramidal layer.
 These lesions cause shrinkage of the hippocampus that can be detected by MRI.
 In addition to seizures, HS is seen in a significant proportion of patients with Alzheimer's disease and other dementias.

-The pathogenesis of this lesion has been the subject of a "chicken or the egg" argument for almost 100 years.
+The pathogenesis of this lesion has been the subject of a "chicken or the egg" argument for more than 100 years.
 Some authors propose that HS is the cause of seizures and others that it is the result of seizures.
 Proponents of the former view argue that the hippocampus is damaged early in life by birth injury, complicated febrile seizures, and other events, and that this damage makes it prone to seizures.
 Unlike the neocortex, the hippocampus continues to develop after birth and is more vulnerable to such insults.
 In some cases of TLE, there is a history of febrile seizures and other insults but in most cases no such history can be elicited.
-On the other hand, there is also strong support for the idea that HS is secondary to seizures.
+On the other hand, there is also strong support for the idea that HS is secondary to seizures, particularly status epilepticus.
 Animal experiments and observations in humans show that even a single seizure can cause neuronal damage and that this damage may occur without convulsions, is cumulative, and correlates with the duration and severity of the electrical abnormaliry.
 HS is also seen in patients who have seizures resulting from brain tumors, cortical dysplasias, and other brain lesions.
 However, some patients with seizures and status epilepticus have no HS.

 The presumed mechanism of damage in HS is discharge of glutamate during the epileptic attack and the most frequent site of damage is the CA1 sector of the hippocampus.
 This area is also especially vulnerable to hypoxia which also initiates an excitotoxic cascade.
 This circular argument about HS underlines the rich connectivity and excitatory neurotransmission of certain fields of the hippocampus.
 However, epileptic brain damage is not limited to the hippocampus.
 Intractable epilepsy and status epilepticus cause also neuronal loss in the cerebral cortex, thalamus, and cerebellum (Purkinje cells).
 In addition, patients with epilepsy suffer brain damage from falls and have a high frequency of unexpected death.